dmarnerides/pydlt/docs/source/quickstart/workflow.rst

         dlt-plot -f training.csv --tail 10 --head 5

-There are more available flags (log axes, setting titles, labels etc).
+There are more available flags (logarithmic axes, setting titles, labels etc).
 For more information:

 .. code-block:: bash